-47The remaining 50 vaccinators did not activate their smartphone application or submitted zero vaccinations of v_1 and v_2 .
+Our monitoring application allows us to assess, ex-post, the extent to which vaccinators succeeded or failed to reach their allocated targets.
+We have comprehensive completion data for 288 of 338 vaccinators in Drive 1.
+Of these 288, 142 (49.3%) met or exceeded their targets of $v_1$ and $v_2$ .
 The data indicate that many who fell short came close to completion.
 207 vaccinators (71.9%) met or exceeded their targets on one of the two days and an average of 75.5% of total target vaccinations were completed.
 Figure A.9 presents the histogram of average completion proportions across subjects.
 Two hundred and two vaccinators (70.1%) completed an average of 70% or more of their target vaccinations.
 These ex-post completion rates indicate that a majority of vaccinators likely forecasted reaching their targets.
 Additionally, in Appendix Figure A.6 we plot for each half-hour of Drive 1 the total number of attempted vaccinations along with the probability of successful vaccination and the probability that no child was reported as present.
 Reporting that no child was present is likely to be less time consuming than a successful vaccination and easier to falsify.
 The vast majority of vaccination activity occurs before 3:00pm, and we find evidence that vaccinators' proportion of successful or failed vaccination attempts remains largely steady throughout the workday.
 This further suggests that allocated vaccination attempts are conducted with due diligence.

 In Appendix Table A.8, we investigate the relationship between allocation timing, measured patience and completion rates.
 Two general patterns arise.
 First, vaccinators making advance choice are somewhat more likely to complete their targets; and, second, higher measured discount factors are related to higher completion rates, particularly for the second day of the drive.
 The observed correlation is consistent with the view that impatient vaccinators delay vaccinations believing they will complete them, but subsequently fail to follow through.
-Interestingly, the correlation between completion on both days and measured patience is somewhat stronger in Immediate choice ($\rho = 0.24$, p < 0.01) relative to Advance choice ($\rho = 0.10$, p = 0.21), suggesting that some failure to complete is linked to delay associated with present bias.
-For such patterns to exist without choices being informative of preference, some aspect of the decision environment would have to cause uninformative responses to appear less patient and disproportionately so in Immediate choice.